xchellx/TXTRFileType/README.md

 - Set the environment variable "PDNENABLEPBE" to 'true' to enable post build event and set to 'false' disable it.
 - Set the environment variable "PDNPLUGINTYPE" to "FileType" or "Effect" according to what type of plugin you are making.
 This is required to prevent post build event from failing.

+You can set this variables using either the `SETX` command or `Control Panel -> System -> Advanced System Properties -> Environment Variables`

 ## License
 ```
 TXTRFileType